liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-workflow-running-solutions-2013.md

 ## Data Migration

-Workflow definitions migrate, however in progress workflow information isn't be migrated.
+Workflow definitions migrate, however in progress workflow information isn't migrated.

 > [!IMPORTANT]
 > Any site configured as "No Access" (locked) in SharePoint is skipped.
 To see a list of locked site collections see the Locked Sites scan output.